Info

 2018 Group invitational Exhibition, one dozen paintings, Inner Mongolia

-2015 Beijing invitational Art Exhibition “Dreams and Habitat”, one of four U.S. invited painters
+2015 Beijing invitational Art Exhibition “Dreams and Habitat”, one of four U.S. invited artists

 2013 Eminent Design Gallery, Solo exhibition, paintings, Sonoma, California